 - A resume/CV (email to email@example.com)

-The start and end dates are June 5th and July 28th 2017.
+In the past, the start and end dates have been June 5th and July 28th 2017.
 Interns are expected to arrive for the first day and stay through the last day.
-Applications will be reviewed starting March 1st, 2017.
+Applications will be reviewed starting March 1st.

-For more information, contact Michael Bogese (Center Manager).
+For more information, contact Emily Richards (Center Manager).